 user on your server that belongs to the docker

-group and that you've set the DEPLOY_KEY
+group (see Managing secrets in Docker Compose and GitHub Actions deployments for more information) and that you've set the DEPLOY_KEY

 and DEPLOY_HOST